mitranim/xhttp/readme.md

 ### `xhrDestroy(xhr)`

 Aborts the request if `xhr` is an `XMLHttpRequest` object.
 Has no effect otherwise.
-Safe to use on malformed values such as `undefined`.
+Safe to use on non-xhr values such as `null`.
+Returns `undefined`.

 ## Promises